WhiskyHou/GraduationPaper/4-论文（MarkDown）.md

 **关键词：** Unity，游戏，地图编辑器

 # <div id="ab-en"> Abstract
-2D Jump platform games are very classic game types, and there are many well-known game works like "Super Mario".
+2D platform games are very classic game types, and there are many well-known game works like "Super Mario".
 However, with the development of information technology, graphic technology and network technology, the quality of game works has been continuously improved in recent years, and the types of games are becoming more and more abundant.
-In comparison, the gameplay mechanism of the 2D jump platform game is relatively old, pure traditional 2D jump platform game and difficult to attract the current players.
+In comparison, the gameplay mechanism of the 2D platform game is relatively old, pure traditional 2D platform game and difficult to attract the current players.
 And the addition of the map editor can bring a richer gameplay experience.
 Players can create and edit game maps and share them with other players on the network.

-This paper designs and implements a 2D jump platform game and its map editor based on the Unity engine, and implements its network service based on the Nodejs runtime environment.
+This paper designs and implements a 2D platform game and its map editor based on the Unity engine, and implements its network service based on the Nodejs runtime environment.
 This paper mainly describes the development of "Runner Maker".
 The project includes two parts: client and server.
 The user creates maps and shares the game maps in the client.
 The server provides network functions support for the client.
 In the development work, the project was analyzed first.
 After the basic background and requirements of the project were clarified, the system design and detailed design were driven by functional modules, and the design documents and prototype design drawings were produced.
 Then the project is concretely implemented, use UML to assist the program design, and the code is implemented separately from the interface and logic.
 Finally, the project was tested, and the functions and performance tests were carried out for the functions mentioned in the requirements and design, and successfully run on the desktop computer in the LAN environment to meet the development needs.

 **Key words:** Unity, game, map editor